ramanktalwar/pyNBS/README.md

-# The python implementation of Network-Based Stratification of tumor mutations
+# The python implementation of Network-Based Stratification

 [pyNBS.py](./pyNBS.py) contains the functions for network propagation and stratification.